dataminer-site/dataminer-site.github.io/docs/archive/0.7/api/python/result_conversion.md

 title: Result Conversion
 ---

-DuckDB's Python client provides multiple additional methods that can be used to efficiently retrieve data.
+dataminer's Python client provides multiple additional methods that can be used to efficiently retrieve data.
 ### NumPy
 * `fetchnumpy()` fetches the data as a dictionary of NumPy arrays